 ESMO Women for Oncology Award

-The ESMO Women for Oncology Award recognises the significant contribution made by an ESMO member or institution in supporting the career development of women in oncology.
-This important accolade acknowledges the work done in sensitising organisations to perceive the female oncology workforce as a valuable resource
+The ESMO Women for Oncology Award recognises an ESMO member who has significantly contributed to supporting the career development of women in oncology.
+This important award acknowledges someone who has actively worked to sensitise organisations to perceive the female oncology workforce as a valuable resource

 In order to be considered for the award, a nominee must: